 Here are three must-see beaches for you:

-Often mentioned in the list of best beaches in Vietnam, the beauty of Lang Co can’t be described by few simple words.
-With white beach dune stretching along the azure, Lang Co pleases your eyes with the gentlest colors.
+Often mentioned in the list of best beaches in Vietnam, the beauty of Lang Co can’t be described in a few simple words.
+With a white beach dune stretching along the azure, Lang Co pleases your eyes with the gentlest colors.

-Canh Duong Beach lies about 20 kilometer southeast of Hue city center, remains a pristine scenery with white, desert beach and beautiful blue sea.
-Canh Duong beach is a wonderful place for young travelers to visit with romantic setting of lantern decoration on beach, large camping zone and even tables and benches.
-Canh Duong offers a lovely night scene and a lot of corners to take picture.
-Don’t miss this beach in your trip to Hue.
+Canh Duong Beach lies about 20 kilometers southeast of Hue city center and remains pristine scenery with a white, desert beach and a beautiful blue sea.
+Canh Duong beach is a wonderful place for young travelers to visit with a romantic setting of lantern decoration on the beach, a large camping zone, and even tables and benches.
+Canh Duong offers a lovely night scene and a lot of corners to take pictures of.
+Don’t miss this beach on your trip to Hue.

-Built in year 1826 under King Minh Mang, solely to entertain the royalty, Royal Theatre now serves as the National Conservatory of Music.
-You can visit the theatre freely to admire the refinedness in architecture and decoration of the stage, examine the actor’s masks and musical instruments.
-A cultural art performance here lasts for about 45 minutes, bring back the cultural atmosphere and the art performances which were dedicated only to the kings.
+Built in the year 1826 under King Minh Mang, solely to entertain the royalty, Royal Theatre now serves as the National Conservatory of Music.
+You can visit the theatre freely to admire the refinedness in architecture and decoration of the stage and examine the actor’s masks and musical instruments.
+A cultural art performance here lasts for about 45 minutes, bringing back the cultural atmosphere and the art performances which were dedicated only to the kings.

-With the typical feature seen in Nguyen Dynasty’s architectures, Tha Om boasts a beautiful complex of pavilions, gardens and lotus ponds.
-The garden house, like many other Hue’s homes, is built on a high ground with low, dipping roods to adapt with the flooding problem of the area.
+With the typical feature seen in Nguyen Dynasty’s architecture, Tha Om boasts a beautiful complex of pavilions, gardens, and lotus ponds.
+The garden house, like many other Hue’s homes, is built on high ground with low, dipping roods to adapt to the flooding problem of the area.

-The garden in Tha Om garden house can ease any soul who is seeking for a little comfort and serenity in nature.
-House’s menus are set with most famous and sophisticated dishes of Hue cuisine, totally match its exquisite ambience.
+The garden in Tha Om garden house can ease any soul who is seeking a little comfort and serenity in nature.
+House’s menus are set with the most famous and sophisticated dishes of Hue cuisine, which totally match its exquisite ambiance.

 *Address: 12/12, Kim Long Street, Hue City

-Thanh Toan bridge is another excellent example of Hue architecture during Nguyen dynasties, so valuable in terms of history and culture.
-Located 8 kilometers east from Hue city centre, Thanh Toan roofed bridge reflects itself on the green water of a small channel.
+Thanh Toan bridge is another excellent example of Hue architecture during the Nguyen dynasties, so valuable in terms of history and culture.
+Located 8 kilometers east of Hue city center, Thanh Toan roofed bridge reflects itself on the green water of a small channel.
 Often compared with Hoi An’s Japanese Covered Bridge, Thanh Toan has a much more humble, rustic appearance.